GeoscienceAustralia/BAL/docs/training/data.rst

 .. warning:: The |project_name| will fail to execute if the input DEM
              is in a geographic coordinate system.

-For the southern Western Australian region, the `GDA94/MGA Zone 50
+For the western portion of Western Australia, the `GDA94/MGA Zone 50
 <http://spatialreference.org/ref/epsg/gda94-mga-zone-50/>`_ projection
 would be an appropriate choice of projected coordinate system.